qin-andrew123/Animated-Fractals/README.md

 - Learned about Delegates and how to use them
 - Refreshed on Enums
 - Expanded by testing out different functions to play with

+## Part 3: Determining Performance
+- Learned how to analyze performance of specific scenes and frames within Unity
+- Learned basic optimizations for renderers
+- Also implemented some minor UI elements to determine FPS and MS
+- Implemented basic automated function switching and learned Lerp and SmoothStep

+## Part 4: Shaders